aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/formulas/supported-formula-functions/_index.md

 |SIGN|**Math and trigonometry**: Returns the sign of a number
 |SIN|**Math and trigonometry**: Returns the sine of the given angle
 |SINH|**Math and trigonometry**: Returns the hyperbolic sine of a number
+|SINGLE|**Logical**: Returns a single value, a single cell range or an error using the intersection logic
 |SKEW|**Statistical**: Returns the skewness of a distribution
 |SLN|**Financial**: Returns the straight-line depreciation of an asset for one period
 |SLOPE|**Statistical**: Returns the slope of the linear regression line